lucasxtan/lighthouse-web-notes/README.md

 ## Summary

-This repository contains all of the notes taken by (Lucas) Xiong Sheng Tan for the Lighthouse Labs Web Development Bootcamp.
+This repository contains all of the notes taken by [(Lucas) Xiong Sheng Tan](https://github.com/lucasxtan) for the Lighthouse Labs Web Development Bootcamp.

+## Hello

+You can find my profile at